Jane Ivory

 Jane Ivory, Sutro Parapet Walland Trees, 2021.
 Archival pigment print © Jane Ivory.

-Based in San Francisco, Ivory continues a lineage of West Coast photography that advocates for environmental conservation, and whose photographic practice is deeply entwined with advocacy.
+Based in San Francisco, Ivory continues a lineage of West Coast photography focused on environmental conservation, whose practice is deeply entwined with advocacy.

 Exhibition Details